-When we talk about the Shutter Speed in photography the first thing that comes to mind is its is relationship to Exposure.
-The Shutter speed is the essential part of Exposure Triangle (Aperture, ISO, Shutter Speed) and it helps photographers to get perfectly exposed photos.
+When we discuss the Shutter Speed and its place in photography the principal thing that rings a bell is its link to Exposure.
+The Shutter speed is the primary element of Exposure Triangle (Aperture, ISO, Shutter Speed) and it assists photographers to get well-exposed photographs.

-But my belief is that to understand and to master Shutter Speed for taking the perfectly exposed images is the easiest part of the equation.
-The more exciting but at the same time more challenging part is to learn how to use Shutter Speed as the artistic tool in our photography.
-By using different settings of Shutter Speed we can achieve some amazing effects.
+But my opinion is that to comprehend and to master Shutter Speed for taking the correctly exposed photographs is the simplest part of the equation.
+The more interesting but at the same time more complicated part is to master how to use Shutter Speed as the artistic tool in our photography.

-The goal of Shutter Speed Chart is to summarize and illustrate the different aspects of Shutter Speed to help photographers to master Shutter Speed to get well-exposed photos and to embrace it as an artistic tool.
+The sole purpose of Shutter Speed Chart Infographic is to visualize the various aspects of Shutter Speed to aid photographers and artists to adopt it as the primary artistic tool.

 Full Stop, 1/2 Stop, 1/3 Stop